fiberplane/create-honc-app/cli/src/actions/ai-ide-rules/sample-cursor-rules.md

 app.use(logCustomHeaderMiddleware);
 ```

-- Only validate inputs when asked to.
-Use whatever validation library is in the project.
+- Only validate request inputs when asked to.
+Use whatever validation library is in the project (zod, joi, etc.).
 If there is none, ask me to specify one.

 - Use environment variables for configuration.
   When you add environment variables, you need to add them to the `Bindings` type passed as `new Hono<{ Bindings: Bindings }>()`.